 Cut Back- or eliminate other expenses in November and December.
 Try not to purchase extra clothes, toys, home goods, etc. right now.

 Creative and Homemade- Everyone loves a nice thoughtful homemade gift.
 Homemade is usually cheaper but more time consuming, so set aside time to create.

-Eliminate- Don’t buy gifts for your spouse or them for you.
+Eliminate- This is just one suggestion: don’t buy gifts for your spouse or them for you.
 We haven’t exchanged gifts for many years and don’t feel bad about it at all.
 We enjoy seeing our children get the gifts they have wished for and giving gifts to others.
 Plus our birthdays are in January and March so we don’t have to wait too long to spoil each other.

 Pin it for later: Planning Financially for the Holidays